overid3r/rootkit/README.md

 ## Who to use?

-rename your evil process to haunter_xxx.exe and your evil folders to haunter_<pathname> and run the installer as administrator
+rename your evil process to haunter_xxx.exe and your evil folders to haunter_xxxx and run the installer as administrator